ytl-al/ytl-yes-revamp/wp-content/plugins/post-smtp/readme.txt

 Important: If you are using version 2.8.7 or lower of our plugin, please update to the latest version as soon as possible.
 This update contains an urgent security fix that prevents potential vulnerabilities and attacks.
 We apologize for any inconvenience this may cause you and we appreciate your cooperation.
 Thank you for using our plugin.

 == Changelog ==

+= 2.9.3 - 2024-05-22 =
+* IMPROVEMENT - Email health report settings and template UI
+* FIX - Remove false email delivery count from the WordPress dashboard.

+= 2.9.2 - 2024-05-13 =
+* NEW - Added new filter post_smtp_postmark_content for developers ease.
+* UPDATED - Google Client SDK to latest version.
+* IMPROVEMENT - Site URL was missing in [Post SMTP Chrome Extension](https://chromewebstore.google.com/detail/post-smtp-notifications/npklmbkpbknkmbohdbpikeidiaekjoch).

+= 2.9.1 - 2024-04-22 =
+* Bug Fix: error appearing "syntax error, unexpected ')'".

+= 2.9.0 - 2024-04-16 =
+* New - Added email health report
+* New - Added new socket/ email service SendPulse
+* Fix - AJAX call was being interrupted by register_setting when specific plugins were activated.

+= 2.8.13 - 2024-03-26 =
+* FIXED: Reverted last fix as it was conflicting in some cases.

+= 2.8.12 - 2024-03-26 =
+* FIXED: AJAX call was being interrupted by register_setting when specific plugins were activated.

 = 2.8.11 - 2024-01-19 =